benbowes/react-responsive-select/README_BUSINESS_RULES.md

 ---

-## Single-Select Touch Device, As above with these ammendments
+## Single-Select Clickable/Touch Device, As above with these ammendments

 - **TAPPING** on a select will open it's options.

+- **CLICKING** on a select will open it's options.

 - **TAPPING** on an option will select it's value.

+- **CLICKING** on an option will select it's value.

 - **DRAGGING** on an options panel that is scrollable, will scroll the options panel.

+- **SCROLLING** on an options panel that is scrollable, will scroll the options panel.

 ---